-Let’s get on with it and continue to read, talk and think about our contemporary constellation and potential practices that might constitute new forms of life.
+Let’s go outside and continue to read, talk and think about our contemporary constellation and potential practices that might constitute new forms of life.

 In three online sessions and hopefully three in real life sessions we will read The Robbery of Nature by John Bellamy Foster and Brett Clark in which they examine capitalism’s relation to its natural environment as a robbery system, leading to an irreparable rift in the metabolism between humanity and nature.
 The ecological crisis, according to them, amounts to a corporeal rift in the physical organization of living beings themselves, raising critical issues of social reproduction, racial capitalism, alienated speciesism, and ecological imperialism.